BitSavage0202/Spendchain/README.md

 ### Add the builds to alliases
 echo alias spend=$(pwd)/build/./spend >> ~/.bash_aliases

 echo alias spendcli=$(pwd)/build/./spendcli >> ~/.bash_aliases

 ## Usage

 Use spend start to start the daemon (Run spend --help to list all comands)

+spend start

+Copy the genesis to your config folder
+There is a spendcli and spend daemon configuration folders located at ./spend

+cp genesis/genesis.json ~/.spend/config

 Use spendcli to interact with the blockchain

-There is a spendcli and spend daemon configuration folders located at ./sepnd
 ## Disambiguation

 This Cosmos-SDK project is not related to the [React-Cosmos](https://github.com/react-cosmos/react-cosmos) project (yet).
 Many thanks to Evan Coury and Ovidiu (@skidding) for this Github organization name.
 As per our agreement, this disambiguation notice will stay here.